wagenadl/notedeln/docs/source/whyeln.rst

 is that this will force the user to concentrate on content rather than form, just as you would in a paper notebook.

-Graphic manipulation is similarly rudimentary: you can drag-and-drop or cut-and-paste images and (svg) vector graphics into a notebook entry, and these graphics can be cropped and resized, but they cannot, e.g., be rotated or recolored.
+Support for graphics follows the same philosophy: you can drag-and-drop or cut-and-paste images and (svg) vector graphics into a notebook entry, and these graphics can be cropped and resized.
 You can add simple symbols in a limited set of colors to the graphics as well as draw freehand lines.
 It is also possible to attach text notes to the graphics.
 You cannot, however, create arbitrarily complex graphics in NotedELN; for that, the author recommends using the GIMP, Krita, or Inkscape.
 It is easy to cut-and-paste from these programs into NotedELN, and even easier to simply grab screenshots and paste them into NotedELN.

 NotedELN supports footnotes and references to other pages within the same notebook, and automatically downloads and archives web pages if